arnau/seachess/notes/dive_into_csvw/index.md

 CSVW is trying to help with.

-There are other attempts to solve the same problem such as the Frictionless Data Standard [Tabular Data Package][tabular-data-package] but I'll reserve my thoughts on other solutions for another time.
+There are other attempts to solve the same problem such as the Frictionless Data Standard [Tabular Data Package][tabular-data-package].
+Check my [Dive into Frictionless Data] for my take on it.

 ## Foundations